 A collection of blood under the skin flap and around the eye can develop in a rare situation.
 Correction may require close observation until your body reabsorbs the fluid, aspiration, or open drainage.
 Permanent impairment of vision is an extremely rare event.

 The visual improvements with eyelid surgery can be dramatic.
-“Opening” of the eyes can often eliminate a sad and tired appearance of the face.
+“Opening” of the eyes can often eliminate a sad and tired appearance of the face, making you look more youthful.